reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 ## Summary of Impact for 2017
 In 2017, <a style="color:blue"><b> **5** PRs were merged in </b> </a>.
 Four PRs were merged at the sprint, and one was merged post-sprint.
 The PR merged post-sprint was by [Sergul Aydore](https://twitter.com/sergulaydore).
 After participating in this sprint in March of 2017, Sergul then went on to participate in the [August 2018 scikit-learn sprint](http://gael-varoquaux.info/programming/sprint-on-scikit-learn-in-paris-and-austin.html) in Paris.

+## Scikit-learn Issues Resolved
+Issues were marked "Easy" / "Beginner" prior to the sprint.
+Here is a list of issues that were resolved and PRs that were merged in:

 ## Lessons Learned
 - follow-up, contributing documentation updated